 Mr. Klewchuk has volunteered his services to the Multiple Sclerosis Association and Yorkton Housing Authority.
 He has served on many other local boards in varying capacities of president to treasurer and other positions.
 In addition he is past president of a venture capital corporation.
 Mr. Klewchuk is based in Yorkton.

-Ms. Moulin was appointed to the SGI Board of Directors in 2014 and has served on the Governance and Human Resources Committee and currently serves on the Audit, Finance and Conduct Review Committee.
-Ms. Moulin is the principle owner of LSM Consulting, a governance consulting firm in Saskatoon.
+Ms. Moulin was appointed to the SGI Board of Directors in 2014 and currently serves on the Audit, Finance and Conduct Review Committee.
+Ms. Moulin is the principal owner of LSM Consulting, a governance consulting firm in Saskatoon.
 She retired in 2013 from her position as Chief Governance Officer and Senior Vice-President of Corporate Development with Affinity Credit Union, where she held overall responsibility for governance, corporate social responsibility, marketing, community development, fraud education, corporate communications, and First Nations strategy and business development.
 Under her leadership, Affinity created a successful First Nations District – which included Saskatchewan’s first on-reserve credit union branch, won 2 national awards for community economic development, successfully re-branded itself following two mergers and developed an award-winning public fraud education course.

 Ms. Moulin joined Affinity in 2003 after 7 years with The CUMIS Group, where she was responsible for the delivery of insurance services to all credit unions in Saskatchewan, Alberta and British Columbia, overseeing the top-performing region in Canada.
 Prior to that she spent 11 years as District Manager and Regional Implementation Manager at The Co-operators General Insurance Company.